pojosontheweb/woko/doco/markdown/woko.md

 Also, the customizable Object Renderer and CRUD features makes it easy to build upon solid foundations, and stop wasting time reinventing wheels.
 Customization hooks range from very small parts to the whole mechanism, so you can "cut the Woko branch" whenever you feel it's more pain that benefit.
 # Developer Guide #
+This section details the various components involved in the writing of a Woko application.
+It uses examples  in order to illustrate the concepts.

 ## Main Components ##
 Woko depends on several mandatory components in order to work.
 It uses abstractions (interfaces) for transversal services that can be implented differently depending on your context.
 Concrete implementations of these components are shipped with Woko (e.g. `HibernateStore`), and you can of course write new ones.